Meet Linjer, The Most Popular Leather Goods Startup You’ve Never Heard Of

 When the bag finally came out, customers responded with glowing feedback.
 The bag received stellar reviews from The Wirecutter, and it became clear there was a demand for more products.
 Over the last three years, Chong and Khan have created dozens of other products using the same meticulous approach to the design and the same method of crowdfunding.
 They now have a series of watches, bags of various silhouettes, and a range of wallets and card holders.

 But thanks to their strategy of tapping into very specific audiences of people interested in minimalistic design and high quality, the brand has managed to remain largely underground.
 Some of its newest products are designed with women in mind.
 It recently released the $425 “Tulip” bag, which had a 2,500-person waitlist and $600,000 in pre-sales on Indiegogo.
-The bag is a play on the bucket bag: It has more structure than many bags on the market, but the inside is made of soft canvas that is actually far roomier than it appears at first.
+The bag is a play on the bucket bag: It has more structure than many bags on the market, but the inside is made of soft linen that is actually far roomier than it appears at first.

-Linjer is also about to launch a $199 slim women’s watch called the Petite, which, at 30mm, is smaller than any other launches in the brand’s portfolio.
-It will also roll out two new watches for men: The $199 Chronograph, which features a 30-minute counter and 12-hour counter, and has a sportier look, and the $379 Automatic, which has automatic movement and is the company’s most expensive watch yet.
-All of these watches are being pre-sold on Kickstarter, and they have already raised $735,000.
+Linjer is also about to launch a slim women’s watch called the Petite, which, at 30mm, is smaller than any other launches in the brand’s portfolio.
+It will also roll out two new watches for men: The Chronograph, which features a 30-minute counter and 12-hour counter, and has a sportier look, and the Automatic, which has automatic movement and is the company’s most expensive watch yet.
+All of these watches are being pre-sold on Kickstarter at an early bird discount, and they have already raised $735,000.

 Linjer’s success and growing customer base will mean losing its identity as a small, underground player in the world of direct-to-consumer luxury fashion.
 Chong and Khan find this bittersweet, in a way, because part of the excitement around the brand thus far has been that customers feel like they are discovering a hidden gem that no one else knows about.
 But they are also thrilled about their growth.
 They’ve recently hired three customer service representatives and will no longer use crowdfunding to launch new products starting next year.